darkmentorllc/Blue2thprinting/README.md

 ### Importing BTC LMP data from BTC_2THPRINT.log

-Both `central_all_launcher2.py` and my `LMP2thprint.cpp` Braktooth module log information about attempted and successful LL2thprint to the file `/home/pi/BTC_2THPRINT.log` (or alt user home directory if you reconfigured it).
+Both `central_all_launcher2.py` and my `LMP2thprint.cpp` Braktooth module log information about attempted and successful LL2thprint to the file `/home/user/Blue2thprinting/Scripts/logs/BTC_2THPRINT.log` (or alt user home directory if you reconfigured it).
 To import this data into the database, run the following:

 ```

-cp ~/Blue2thprinting/Analysis/parse_BTC_2THPRINT_2db.py ~/
-cd ~
+cd ~/Blue2thprinting/Analysis/
 python3 ./parse_BTC_2THPRINT_2db.py
 ```